bacionejs/byte-armada/README.md

 To reduce interactions, there is no route swiping, and position/speed are combined in the first click - unorthodox and non-intuitive, but it does help in a fast-paced game.

-Instead of choosing distinct units with various abilities, you have **two abilities**, which, when combined, provide **25 combinations** of speed and range, which are inversely correlated to HP and hit power.
+To reduce UI complexity, instead of choosing distinct units with various abilities, you have **two abilities**, which, when combined, provide **25 combinations** of speed and range, which are inversely correlated to HP and hit power.
 With this, complex strategies can emerge from a simple interface.

 ---